MichaelSL/terraform-azure-linux-vm-/README.md

 ## Output

 After you run this Terraform module, there will be two outputs: `admin_username` and `vm_fqdn`.
 These two pieces are what you need to then immediately ssh into your new Linux machine.

+## Kudos

+This repository is based on [Microsoft docs](https://docs.microsoft.com) and [this](https://github.com/trstringer/terraform-azure-linux-vm) terraform template.